PontiusPolite/cs61b/notes/Notes.md

 # LECTURE 38: COMPRESSION

+## Codewords
+- in normal binary, each letter is represented by 8 bits.
+These 8 bits are the 'codeword'
+- we can try and compress this by making the codewords smaller, say with morse code

 ## Prefix Free Codes
 - no codeword is a prefix for another
+    - in morse code, there's some ambiguity because some sequences of dashes and dots are prefixes for another one.
+We can't tell where one letter starts and the other begins.
 - normal byte representation of letters has some letters sharing same bits at front
 - if we think of a tree where 0 goes left and 1 goes right, the characters need to all be leaves to prevent prefixes